fluttered-book/fluttered-book.github.io/content/docs/learning-dart/constructors.md

 This is called [sound null safety](https://dart.dev/null-safety), and it's there to protect us from null reference exceptions.

-The Point class doesn't accurately represent a point, unless it has a value for both a _x_ and _y_.
+The `Point` class doesn't accurately represent a point, unless it has a value for both an _x_ and _y_.

 Let's fix it by rewriting the class, such that the instance fields are no longer nullable.